niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 Atlas v0.1 has a verified technical foundation and release-readiness baseline.

-This User Guide documents the user-visible workflows that are supported by that foundation and deliberately excludes capabilities that are not verified as implemented.
+This User Guide documents the user/application workflows that are supported by that foundation and deliberately excludes capabilities that are not verified as implemented.

 **Atlas v0.1 — User Guide**